Chocolate Pots de Crème is a perfect treat for chocolate lovers. I love making these creamy treats for special occasions or simple indulgent moments.

 - Place in fridge to chill and set completely for 1-2 hours or overnight.

-- Spoon onto the custards, then sprinkle with ginger and finely chopped flakes of dark chocolate.
+- Spoon onto the custards, then sprinkle with finely chopped flakes of dark chocolate.

 - Grab a spoon – or if you have great restraint, save until after the main course.